 Outcomes in topic books evidence a broad and balanced Geography curriculum, and demonstrate children’s acquisition of identified key knowledge and skills.
 Impact will be measured through learning walks, book scrutinies and discussions with pupils.
 As children advance throughout the school, there is a clear progression of skills, and they develop deeper knowledge, understanding and appreciation of their local area and its place within the wider geographical context.
 Children are equipped with the geographical skills and knowledge needed to be ready for Key Stage 3, and for life as an adult in the wider world.
 We want children to have been inspired through the enjoyable topics, and strive for new life experiences throughout their lives.

 As the children start their education in Early Years, they begin to understand the world by exploring the natural world around them.
-They describe what they see, hear and feel whilst outside, and are encouraged to make careful obervations about nature, the weather and seasons.
+They describe what they see, hear and feel whilst outside, and are encouraged to make careful observations about nature, the weather and seasons.
 Basic positional language is developed and simple maps are worked on.
 More global interests are explored, through festivals and events, and children compare and contrast different places around the world to where they live.